OpenMined/Threepio/README.md

  - :card_index_dividers: Support for framework versioning in automatic translation _(in progress)_
  - :mage_man: Support for automatic argument type casting (tensorflow tensor -> pytorch tensor) _(in progress)_

-Threepio is made up of three main components:
+Threepio is made up of two main components:
 - :spider: [Documentation Crawler](/docs-crawler) - This generates the majority of our automatic translations for Threepio
 - :snake: [Python translation library](/pythreepio) - This is the python library for using threepio
-- :coffee: [JS translation library](/js) - This is the javascript library for using threepio

-And has clients in both Python and Javascript!
+And has clients in both Python and Javascript (now deprecated)!

 ## Installation